 Spaghetti code is slang used to describe a program's source code that is difficult to read or follow by a human because of how the original programmer wrote the code.
 Below are some examples of what can cause spaghetti code.

 - Code is not organized and has portions of code that belongs elsewhere in the code.

 - Code jumps around to other portions or files a lot making it harder to debug without also having to jump around a lot.

 - Code contains goto statements that the programmer has to follow to an entirely new area of code.

 - Code is not broken into conditional blocks or tabbed making it difficult to read.

-Spaghetti code is considered bad practice because a program may be more prone to experience errors, and if errors are experienced, it is more difficult to locate what is causing the error to occur.
-Spaghetti code can be reduced by keeping your program organized, formatted properly using indents, always commenting your code, using subroutines, and if possible breaking your code into sections.
+Spaghetti code is considered bad practice because if errors are experienced, it is more difficult to locate what is causing the error.
+Spaghetti code can be reduced by keeping your code organized, formatted properly, commenting, using subroutines, and if possible breaking your code into sections.